 Having now performed the role in over 25 shows at both the Bath and Edinburgh Fringes (2018) she has demonstrated her complete command of the complex and deeply troubled woman.
 She is a fearless and immensely versatile actor as well as drama teacher and director in her own right, bringing a vast array of talent and experience to her performance.
 Issy Packer of Theatre Bath wrote of Lucy, "Elzik’s portrayal of an unstable woman who wrestles with guilt, shame and humiliation is beautiful.
 She taps in to every emotion on stage, leaving the audience mesmerised."
 Enough said.

 Extraordinary director Jacqs Graham's extensive directing experience includes Calendar Girls for Sky Productions, a riotous outdoor production of Canterbury Tales for Kelvin Players featuring a medieval festival and the intimate, Di and Viv and Rose by Amelia Bullimore.
 More recently Jacqs has directed the award winning Anne Boleyn (July 2018) at the internationally renowned Tobacco Factory in Bristol.
 As an actress, she has demonstrated extensive range and skill in roles as varied as Dancing Tree and Grubby Blob, as well as scooping the 'Best Actress' award for her performance as Kate Keller in Arthur Miller's All My Sons and as Jackie in My Mother Said I Never Should.
 To her eternal embarrassment, she recently played an actress with burlesque ambitions in Jumpy for T-Worx Productions.
 In short, she has hot-footed and stripped on stage numerous times, all in pursuit of the dramatic arts!
-Dramatic arts that led her to be the director behind all three of Softsod's Productions, Fragile Man, UnSpoken and The Ebbing Hour in what is set to be an epic touring production.
+Dramatic arts that led her to be the director behind all three of Softsod's Productions, Fragile Man, UnSpoken and The Ebbing Hour.